-Note: High The lamp(s) in this product contain mercury.
+Note: H9 The lamp(s) in this product contain mercury.
 Please consult your state and local regulations regarding disposal or recycling.
 Do not put in the trash.

 7. Gently insert the new lamp into the projector.
 If it does not fit easily, make sure it is facing the right way.
-Press the handle down.
+Press the handle down until it locks into place.